SimonVaz18/west-london-dog-grooming/README.md

 #### CSS
 - The font-family styling for the 'Book Now' button on the hero image was selected to the root variable primary-color rather than primary-font.
 - Removed one commented out element.
+#### Lighthouse
+- I found the quality of the images across all pages was too high, thus affecting the performance score of the website.
+I reduced the quality and size of the images without reducing their effect to increase the performance score
+-

 ## Improvements
 - An improvement to the site which could have been achieved with more time would be to include a testimonial section/page.
 This could inlcude a photo gallery of past clients (pups).